 Having put pen to paper for the return of Graeme Le Saux, Chelsea were also busy in the transfer market.
 Having seen Craig Burley head north of the border to Celtic, they moved to sign Celestine Babayaro for £2.25m a club record for a teenager at the time, Tore Andre Flo £300.000, Ed de Goey £2.25m and Gus Poyet on a free, surely the signing of the summer.
 Gullit’s reign would only last until February when a dispute with the board saw 33-year-old Gianluca Vialli takeover as player/manager.

 Other notable signings that summer included Barnsley’s capture of Jan Åge Fjørtoft for £978,000, Jimmy Floyd Hasselbaink joining Leeds Utd for £2m and Robbie Savage making the move to Leicester City for £400,000.
 West Ham signed Eyal Berkovic for £1.75m from Southampton, and Slaven Bilic left to join Everton for the costly sum of £4.5m with a young George Boateng completing a £220,000 move to Coventry City.

 That season would see Arsenal win their first title under Arsene Wenger finishing a point ahead of Man Utd.
-Liverpool and Chelsea made up the top four, but there was only two champions league spots available back then.
-The season might be best remembered for the emergence of an 18 year old prodigy named Michael Owen who burst onto the scene and finished joint top scorer alongside Dion Dublin and Chris Sutton.
+Liverpool and Chelsea made up the top four, but there were only two champions league spots available back then.
+The season might be best remembered for the emergence of an 18-year-old prodigy named Michael Owen who burst onto the scene and finished joint top scorer alongside Dion Dublin and Chris Sutton.